 Exchange-Traded Funds or ETFs are listed and traded on exchanges like stocks.
-It is a fund which pools the financial resources of several people and uses it to purchase shares, bonds, derivatives, etc. The trading value of an ETF is based on the net asset value (NAV) of the stocks that are present in the fund.
+It is a fund that pools the financial resources of several people and uses it to purchase shares, bonds, derivatives, etc. The trading value of an ETF is based on the net asset value (NAV) of the stocks that are present in the fund.
 Thus, an Exchange-Traded Fund is said to have qualities of both shares and mutual funds.

 One of the main benefits of ETF is diversification.
 When an investor invests in a stock, he does not have a space to limit his risk.
 If the company fails to perform, the investor will make losses.
-Now, an ETF helps you to keep your finances spread over equities of different companies.
+Now, an ETF helps you to keep your finances spread over the equities of different companies.
 If one of the stocks performs poorly, other stocks might act to limit the risk exposure by performing well.
 If other assets perform exceptionally well, an investor would still be earning profits.

 Exchange-Traded Funds vs Mutual Funds

 |Market orders can be placed||Market orders cannot be placed|

 |Traded intra-day like stocks||Traded at the end of the day|

 |Generally, a higher expense ratio when|

 Common types of ETFs